binwiederhier/ntfy/docs/publish.md

 authenticating to the ntfy server.
 See [authenticating to protected topics](config.md#authenticating-to-protected-topics) for details.

-The email subject becomes the [notification title](#message-title), and the email body becomes the message (treated as plain text — [Markdown](#markdown-formatting) is not supported via email).
+The e-mail subject becomes the [message title](#message-title), and the e-mail body becomes the message.
+The body is always treated as plain text, so [Markdown](#markdown-formatting) is not supported when publishing via e-mail.
+For multipart e-mails, ntfy uses the `text/plain` part.
+If there is none, it falls back to the `text/html` part and strips the tags.
 Tags, priority, delay and other features are not supported (yet).

 Here's an example that will publish a message with the title `You've Got Mail` to topic `sometopic` (see [ntfy.sh/sometopic](https://ntfy.sh/sometopic)):

 <figure markdown>